section-engineering-education/engineering-education/content/articles/ioc_principle/index.md

-Inversion of control is a design principle.
-This means that it only provides design guidelines and not implementation details.
+Inversion of control only provides design guidelines and not implementation details.
 A design principle is not constricted to any programming language.
 You can implement it whichever way you please.
 However, Design patterns recommend a definite implementation.
-Design patterns are more like a common solution to a common problem within a given context.
+Design patterns are more like reusable solutions to a problem in a given scenario.

 Thus, we can apply IoC in object-oriented programming in many ways.
 Some of which are:
 * Dependency injection pattern